-- 1.1.
-These rules and regulations shall govern the post graduate study leading to the award of degree of Master of Science (Agriculture)Agricultural Extensionin the Faculty of Agriculture. - 1.2.
-They shall come into force with effect from the academic year 2018-2019 onwards.
+1.1.
+These rules and regulations shall govern the post graduate study leading to the award of degree of Master of Science (Horticulture) in Floriculture and Landscape Architecture in the Faculty of Agriculture.

+1.2.
+They shall come into force with effect from the academic year 2018 - 2019 onwards.